Justice Tashi Rabstan appointed acting chief justice of J-K High Court | Law-Order

 - India

-Justice Tashi Rabstan was on Tuesday appointed as the Acting Chief justice of the High Court of Jammu and Kashmir and Ladakh as incumbent Chief Justice Ali Mohd Magrey is set to retire.
+Justice Tashi Rabstan has been appointed as the Acting Chief justice of the High Court of Jammu and Kashmir and Ladakh as incumbent Chief Justice Ali Mohd Magrey is set to retire.

 Justice Magrey retires on December 7 and Justice Rabstan will take over as the acting chief justice from December 8.